Day 14: RIDE TO RANDY'S!!! | Indianapolis, IN to Rockville, IN

 Our route had us pass by the Indianapolis Motor Speedway, where we could hear the cars zooming by inside the stadium.
 One could only imagine what a bike race would look like inside a track like that.
 Our first rest stop was at a Walmart, with a very much needed Subway inside.
 Some teams decided to get some sandwiches while getting some much-needed supplies from the store.
 The rest stops became quicker as everyone was excited to get to our stayover for the night.
 The roads were smoother and less mountainous (perks of the Midwest for biking purposes), allowing us to be more efficient on the bikes.
 One team was even able to find two Indiana license plates on the side of the road as memorabilia!

 Once the teams saw the big red doors at the front of Rockville's First United Methodist Church, we knew we had made it.
-We were greeted by Randy and the fellow locals and he shuttled us to some fairgrounds where everyone got much-needed showers.
+We were greeted by Randy and the fellow locals and he shuttled us to some fairgrounds where everyone got much needed showers.
 Afterwards, the team was spoiled with snacks and an amazing dinner.
-The dinner consisted of pulled pork, potatoes, mac and cheese, and way more!
-After the filling dinner, the team was provided with dessert and an opportunity to fill up their classic “Love Bags”, a gift from Randy, where we each filled a massive plastic bag with as many snacks as we could possibly fit.
+The dinner consisted of pulled pork, potatoes, mac n cheese, and way more!
+After the filling dinner, the team was provided with dessert and an opportunity to fill up their classic “Love Bags”, a gift from Randy where we each filled gallon-sized plastic bags with as many snacks as we could fit.
 To relax for the night, the team got to rock painting and piecing together a puzzle.
-Thank you to every member of the RFUMC community who helped prepare a delicious dinner for us and breakfast the following morning, along with the rock painting activity, and giving us some floor space to sleep on.
-The endless love and kindness that the communities we visit never fail to amaze our team, and we are grateful for the people who support us along the way.
-To the RFUMC community members and Randy, thank you for everything you do for us - we can’t wait to see you next year!
+Thank you to the members of the RFUMC community who helped prepare a lovely dinner for us and breakfast the following morning, along with the rock painting activity, and giving us some floor space to sleep on.
+We are grateful for the support and kindness we encounter throughout this ride.
+Thank you to Randy and the RFUMC community members for having us again this year, and for more years to come!

 Cyclist’s Corner